DSC-SPIDAL/davs/README.md

 * Java Runtime Parameters
   * `$jopts` in this case lists initial and maximum heap sizes for a JVM instance.
   * `-cp` indicates paths to find required classes where each entry is separated by a `:` (in Linux)
-* Program (dapwc) Parameters
+* Program (davs) Parameters
   * `-c` points to the configuration file.
-This is a Java properties files listing values for each parameter that dapwc requires.
+This is a Java properties files listing values for each parameter that davs requires.
 Details on these parameters will follow in a later section.
   * `-n` indicates the total number of nodes
-  * `-t` denotes the number of threads to use within one instance of dapwc
+  * `-t` denotes the number of threads to use within one instance of davs

-Configuring dapwc
+Configuring davs
 -----
 The following table summarizes the parameters used in davs.